vechain/vechain-indexer/packages/indexer-core/README.md

 - `getBlockFromChain` - should retrieve a block from a thor node
 - `getLastSyncedBlock` - should calculate the lasted block that was synced by the indexer
-- `purgeRecords` - should remove any records index by the indexer between the provided block numbers
+- `purgeRecords` - should remove any records indexed by the indexer for the given block number
 - `processBlock` - the core business logic of the indexer.
 Generally the block data will be parsed and stored in a database